 In addition to giving you easy ways to transfer, add, and withdraw funds, the app also allows you to locate nearby ATMs that accept Discover, making this app a robust choice if you already have other Discover products like credit or debit cards.

 With no minimum opening deposit, no monthly fee and no minimum balance required, these features alone make the Discover savings account stand out.

-Discover is known for offering various sign-up bonuses, so keep your eye out for any new deals if you happened to miss this one.
+Discover is known for offering various sign-up bonuses, so keep your eye out deals.

 Now that you know which online savings account give you the most for your money, the next question is, how do you know which one is best?